 Well known for its role in South Africa's tumultuous history, the city is founded on gold, dust, contrast and conflict.
 The pace of life in Joburg can be frenetic as business people pursue their ambitions and consumers shop with apparent abandon.
 The nickname eGoli, given to the city by locals, means 'place of gold' and refers not just to the gold found below the ground but also the proliferation of wealth above it.

-That said, many Joburg locals looking for entertainment simply head to the city's mega malls for shopping, socialising and movie watching.
+That said, many Joburg locals looking for entertainment simply head to the city's mega malls for shopping, socialising, movies and excellent eateries.

-There are, however, downsides to life in Johannesburg.
+There are, however, a few downsides to life in 'Jozi'.
 It is a fast-paced, vibrant metropolis characterised by continuous growth, but the shadows of its wealth hide an underside marred by crime and poverty.
-Kamikaze-like minibus taxis, which function as the most commonly used public transport, make owning a car essential.
-Walking in certain areas is also inadvisable due to safety concerns.
+Kamikaze-like minibus taxis, which function as the most commonly used public transport, are a constant source of irritation and danger on the roads, while walking in certain areas is also inadvisable due to safety concerns.

 And yet, for many, the city remains a beloved land of opportunity which continues to attract thousands of expats and locals chasing career advancement and hopes of a better standard of living.